kebedemeron905/extended_App/README.md

 </br>
 </br>

-## Language/Frameworks/ Used
+## Language/Frameworks Used

 * [EJS](https://ejs.co/)
 * [Node.js](https://nodejs.org/en/about/)
 * [Express](https://expressjs.com/)
 * [Stripe](https://expressjs.com/)

 Node.js allows me to build server-side applications in JavaScript.
-Thus, it was my language of choice.
+Thus, making it my language of choice.
 I chose Express as my web framework for multiple reasons: it is a minimalist framework; it is the most common framework used for developing Node.js; it makes Node.js app development fast; and it easily integrates with different template engines like EJS.
-With RESTful routing, Express also integrates well with Stripe.
+Express also integrates well with Stripe.
 I'm using the Stripe library because it enables communication with the Charges and Tokens APIs.
-Lastly, I chose EJS as my view templating language because it allows server side code in html.
+Lastly, I chose EJS as my template engine because it allows server side code in html.

 ## How to Extend App

 I want to extend this app with the intent of providing users a seamless and end-to-end payment experience.
-Thus, I want the app to include authentication, automatic emails with payment receipts, or a refund feature.
+Features to include are, but not limited to, authentication, automatic emails with payment receipts, or a refund feature.